 Julie is an experienced statistical consultant who has worked in the Pharmaceutical industry for many years before returning to academia.
 She teaches statistics at UWA and is a Senior Research Fellow at the Telethon Kids Institute.

 Anne McKenzie AM is the Head of the Consumer and Community Health Research Network which is an enabling platform of the WA Health Translation Network.

 Seminars: Critical Appraisal, Data Collection, Ethics Processes, Grant Applications, Oral Presentation, Research Fundamentals, Research with the Indigenous Community, Scientific Writing, and Survey Design

 Associate Professor Sue Skull is based at Perth Children's Hospital, where she is Deputy Director of the Department of Child Health Research, Head of the Research Education Program, and holds positions as a Consultant Paediatrician and Associate Professor, University of WA Division of Paediatrics and Child Health.

 She remains actively involved in teaching clinical research methods and expanding access to research education for a broad audience.
 She enjoys helping others improve and enjoy their research experience.

-Seminar: Research with the Indigenous Community
+Seminar: Conducting Research with Aboriginal People

 Dr Wright is a Yuat Nyoongar man from the Moora and New Norcia area of Western Australia, north of Perth.
 He is currently an Early Career Research Fellow with Curtin University and is based at the National Drug Research Institute.